 - Balances agni (digestive fire)*

-- Builds ojas for healthy immune response and youthfulness*
+- Builds ojas to support a healthy immune response and youthfulness*

 Amla for Detoxification and Healthy Elimination